Blog

 The full compose file is available here.

-) I’d like to attach to it a piece of middleware named auth (.middlewares=auth
+The first label means, “Hey Traefik! (traefik.)
+My HTTP router is called my-app, remember? (http.routers.my-app.)
+I’d like to attach to it a piece of middleware named auth (.middlewares=auth).”

-Note: All dollar signs in the password should be double escaped, for example echo $(htpasswd -nB user) | sed -e s/\\\\$/\\\\$\\\\$/g
+Note: All dollar signs in the password should be double escaped, for example echo $(htpasswd -nB user) | sed -e s/\\\\$/\\\\$\\\\$/g.

 More details (optional)

 Middleware in Traefik Proxy is a way to define behaviors and tweak the incoming request before forwarding it to the service.
 Since they act before the request is forwarded, they are attached to Routers.
-You can define middleware and reuse them as many times as you like (this is why you need to name them, in this example, auth
+You can define middleware and reuse them as many times as you like (this is why you need to name them, in this example, auth).
+There are many kinds of middleware, and BasicAuth is one of them.
+Each middleware has different parameters to define its behaviors (in this example, I define the users’ list).

 I need HTTPS